National Air and Space Museum

 Total Full-Time Employees: 219

 The museum has two public display facilities.
-The flagship building on the National Mall in Washington, D.C., which opened in July 1976, houses many of the icons of flight, including the original 1903 Wright Flyer, Charles Lindbergh’s Spirit of St. Louis, Chuck Yeager’s Bell X-1, John Glenn’s Friendship 7 spacecraft, the Apollo 11 command module and a lunar rock sample that visitors can touch.
-The museum’s Steven F. Udvar-Hazy Center, in Chantilly, Va., opened in December 2003 and houses many more artifacts in an open, hangar-like setting, including a Lockheed SR-71 Blackbird, a Concorde, the Boeing B-29 Superfortress Enola Gay, the Dash 80 prototype for the 707, the sole-surviving Boeing 307 Stratoliner and space shuttle Discovery.
+The flagship building on the National Mall in Washington, D.C., which opened in July 1976, houses many of the icons of flight, including the original 1903 Wright Flyer, Charles Lindbergh’s Spirit of St. Louis, Chuck Yeager’s Bell X-1, John Glenn’s Friendship 7 spacecraft and a lunar rock sample that visitors can touch.
+The museum’s Steven F. Udvar-Hazy Center, in Chantilly, Va., opened in December 2003 and houses many more artifacts in an open, hangar-like setting, including a Lockheed SR-71 Blackbird, a Concorde, the Boeing B-29 Superfortress Enola Gay, the Dash 80 prototype for the Boeing 707, the sole-surviving Boeing 307 Stratoliner and space shuttle Discovery.

 Research and Collections

-Space History Division—The Space History Division is a focal point for the space-related collecting, historical research and exhibit work of the museum.
-Curators and historians within the division write, lecture, collect artifacts and prepare exhibitions in the following fields: rocketry, computers and avionics, human spaceflight, satellites and commercial spacecraft, military space, space science, ground- and space-based planetary science and astronomy, and foreign space programs.
+- Space History Department—The Space History Department is a focal point for the space-related collecting, historical research and exhibit work of the museum.
+Curators and historians within the department write, lecture, collect artifacts and prepare exhibitions in the following fields: rocketry, computers and avionics, human spaceflight, satellites and commercial spacecraft, military space, space science, ground- and space-based planetary science and astronomy, and foreign space programs.

-Collections Division—The Collections Division of the National Air and Space Museum is located primarily at the Steven F. Udvar-Hazy Center.
-The division consists of the Collections Division Administrative Section, the Preservation and Restoration Unit, the Conservation Unit and the Office of the Registrar.
-The Collections Division is responsible for the protection, preservation, conservation and restoration of the National Collection of Aeronautics and Space Artifacts in perpetuity; it is responsible for guaranteeing physical care of the collections.
+- Collections Department—The Collections Department of the National Air and Space Museum is located primarily at the Steven F. Udvar-Hazy Center.
+The division consists of the Collections Department Administrative Section, the Preservation and Restoration Unit, the Conservation Unit and the Office of the Registrar.
+The Collections Department is responsible for the protection, preservation, conservation and restoration of the National Collection of Aeronautics and Space Artifacts in perpetuity; it is responsible for guaranteeing physical care of the collections.

 Exhibitions and Galleries

-“Space Race”—This exhibition chronicles human space exploration from the end of World War II to the present.
+- “Space Race”—This exhibition chronicles human space exploration from the end of World War II to the present.
 It centers on the Cold War contest between the United States and the former Soviet Union and examines the spectacular public milestones and ultrasecret missions undertaken by these two great powers.
-Artifacts include the Kosmos 1442 Merkur spacecraft, Apollo-Soyuz, Skylab Orbital Workshop, Corona spy satellite and the Hubble Space Telescope test vehicle.
+Artifacts include the Kosmos 1442 Merkur spacecraft, a recreation of the Apollo-Soyuz rendezvous, the backup Skylab Orbital Workshop, Corona spy satellite and the Hubble Space Telescope test vehicle.

-“Apollo to the Moon”—This gallery tells the story of the U.S.-manned spaceflight programs from Project Mercury through Skylab.
-Artifacts include the Skylab 4 command module, Lunar Roving Vehicle and lunar surface experiments.
+- “Apollo to the Moon”—This gallery tells the story of the U.S.-manned spaceflight programs from Project Mercury through Skylab.
+Artifacts include the Skylab 4 command module, Lunar Roving Vehicle, Gene Cernan’s Apollo 17 spacesuit and lunar surface experiments.
 Various types of lunar samples highlight the hall.

 Steven F. Udvar-Hazy Center

 Unlike the Mall building, which features traditional exhibitions, the Steven F. Udvar-Hazy Center houses artifacts in an enhanced open-storage design filling two huge connecting structures: the Boeing Aviation Hangar and the James S. McDonnell Space Hangar.
-There are 1,993 aviation, 976 space and 47 art objects.
-Major artifacts include the Lockheed SR-71 Blackbird, a Concorde, the Boeing B-29 Superfortress Enola Gay, and the space shuttle Discovery.
-Attractions include the Donald D. Engen Observation Tower, the Airbus IMAX theater and the Mary Baker Engen Restoration Hangar.
+There are 2,700 aviation, 1,065 space, and 44 art objects on display.
+Attractions include the Donald D. Engen Observation Tower, the Airbus IMAX Theater and the Mary Baker Engen Restoration Hangar.